Have you been noticing an increase in gophers around your property lately? If so, you probably don’t know what to do.

 Installing underground fencing is a DIY method to protect your raised beds from burrowing animals.

-The fence should be installed 2 feet or more below ground level and buried in the garden bed.
-Also, the fencing material should be heavy-duty, so you may want to go with hardware cloth.
+The fence should be installed at least 2 feet below ground level and buried in the garden bed.
+Additionally, the fencing material should be heavy-duty, so consider using hardware cloth.

 5. Gopher Baskets

 Gopher baskets are wire cages placed around the plants or crops you want to protect.
-These wire cages are designed to keep gophers and other rodents away.
+These wire cages are designed to keep out gophers and other rodents.

 6. Ultrasonic Repellents

-This pest control method uses sound waves to annoy and deter rodents like gophers, chipmunks, and squirrels.
+This pest control method utilizes sound waves to deter rodents, including gophers, chipmunks, and squirrels.

-To work effectively, you’ll need to set up the device in a spot where these pest problems are the worst.
+To work effectively, you’ll need to set up the device in a location where these pest problems are most severe.

 7. Traps

 Another humane method to control gopher populations is to trap them.
-Trapping gophers is a non-toxic way to get them out of your yard.
+Trapping gophers is a non-toxic method for removing them from your yard.

 The spring and fall are the best times to set the trap.
 Common live traps include the CINCH and the Tomahawk.
-Follow the instructions with your order to bait and set these traps up effectively.
+Follow the instructions with your order to set up these traps effectively.

 8. Garlic Stakes